Advanced Aircraft Analysis Module Descriptions

 - Vought method (Courtesy Daniel Raymer)

-Because airplane component weight modeling in the software is a function of take-off weight, the Class II weight estimation module includes a weight iteration calculation which iterates between the take-off weights and component weights to converge on a solution.
+Because aircraft component weight modeling in the software is a function of take-off weight, the Class II weight estimation module includes a weight iteration calculation which iterates between the take-off weights and component weights to converge on a solution.

 Detailed center of gravity calculations based on empty weight and various loading scenarios are included in the software.
 These calculations include the determination of the most forward and most aft center of gravity based on the minimum and maximum weights of passengers, fuel, baggage, cargo etc. and the total center of gravity based on a specific loading scenario.
 The software includes the option to plot the C.G. envelope based on all possible loading scenarios.
-The plot feature can also be used to plot the empty weight C.G. along with the empty weight component's C.G. together with a side view of the airplane.
+The plot feature can also be used to plot the empty weight C.G. along with the empty weight component's C.G. together with a side view of the aircraft.

 Detailed moments of inertia for the entire aircraft based on component weights and component inertias can be calculated as well as the component moments of inertia of lifting surfaces (wings, canards, horizontal tails, vertical tails etc.) and bodies (fuselage, nacelles, floats, tailbooms etc.).

-The Lift submodule can be used for estimating the lifting characteristics of airplane lifting surfaces and high lift devices.
+The Lift submodule can be used for estimating the lifting characteristics of aircraft lifting surfaces and high lift devices.
 Maximum lift coefficients for airfoils and wing, horizontal tail, vertical tail, V-tail and canard are calculated.
 The increase in the maximum lift coefficients caused by multiple high lift device segments is calculated.
 The user can define multiple unique segments of high lift devices on the wing.
 The user can select from the following list of high lift devices.

 - Krueger Flaps

-- Drooped Ailerons
+- Drooped Ailerons/Elevons

 - Plain Flaps